Encharted Cook

 📖 Recipe

-Two scones on a ruffled plate with a dab of strawberry jam.
+Two heart shaped scones on a beige plate with strawberry jam.

 Heart-Shaped Sweetheart Scones